eadxm/eadxm-arch-architect/README.md

 The menu will guide you through three instant steps:
 1. **Connection Architecture:** Select **Online Mode** to sync the absolute newest package pools over Wi-Fi, or **Offline Mode** to deploy air-gapped without an internet link.
 2. **Storage Provisioning:** Choose **Dual-Boot** to safely carve space alongside Windows, **Hard Nuke** to clean-wipe the entire drive, or **Target Nuke** to cleanly dissolve just your Windows `C:` drive partition.
-3. **Software Configuration:** Pick your favorite web browser (Firefox, Chromium, Zen, or Brave) and choose your preferred Desktop Workspace environment.
+3. **Identity & Software:** Name your machine, pick your favorite web browser (Firefox, Chromium, Zen, or Brave), and choose your preferred Desktop Workspace environment.

 ---